 Orpheum Theatre was built in 1928.
 Over $15 million in renovations have kept the venue fresh, but the structure maintains much of its charm and classic architecture.
-The theatre’s gorgeous 2308-seat auditorium is one of the city’s best concert and live entertainment venues.
-The Orpheum’s events have included shows by artists like Modest Mouse, Nine Inch Nails, Elvis Costello, and the Temptations.
+The theater’s gorgeous auditorium is one of the city’s best concert and live entertainment venues.
+The Orpheum’s events have included shows by artists like Modest Mouse, Nine Inch Nails, Elvis Costello and the Temptations.

 Beale Street in Downtown Memphis is a major hub for the city’s music culture, and the locale played a huge role in the history of the blues.
-Beale Street is home to a huge number of restaurants and music venues including Hard Rock Cafe, Mr. Handy’s Blues Hall, The New Daisy Theatre, Blues City Cafe, and Rum Boogie Cafe.
+Beale Street is home to a huge number of restaurants and music venues including Hard Rock Cafe, Blues Hall Juke Joint, New Daisy Theatre, Blues City Cafe, and Rum Boogie Cafe.

 Orpheum Theatre is located on the corner of Beale Street and Main Street in Downtown Memphis.
 It’s just a few blocks from the Mississippi.

 FedExForum is on the corner of Beale Street and 4th Street.
 The arena opened in 2004 and has been renovated extensively since then.